googledatastudio/tooling/templates/community-viz/README.md

 ```

 At the end of the setup flow, you will have a minimal working visualization and
 have set GCS buckets for a dev and prod version.
+Edit `src/index.js` to see changes.

 ### Update your local data